theecanmole/industry-allocation-emission-units-for-Cyclone-Gabrielle/Readme.md

 The Ministry for the Environment and the Climate Change Commission both expect that in calendar year 2023, 6.4 million emissions units will be allocated at no cost to industries.

-At ("https://www.carbonnews.co.nz/story.asp?storyID=27088")[Tuesday's spot price of $67.50], these units would be valued at $432 million.
+At [Tuesday's spot price of $67.50]("https://www.carbonnews.co.nz/story.asp?storyID=27088"), these units would be valued at $432 million.
 My suggestion is to quickly amend the Climate Change Response Act 2002 (or it's related regulations) and add the industrial allocation units to the quarterly auctions of emission units and commit the proceeds to recovery from Cyclone Gabrielle.

 You will need to get officials to act promptly as emitters will be applying for units from January to April 2023.